willychavez/ExchangeRateTracker/README.md

 2. Start the server:

     ```sh
+    cd server/
     go run server.go
     ```

-    The server will listen on port `8080` and has an endpoint `/quotes` to fetch the exchange rate.
+    The server will listen on port `8080` and has an endpoint `/cotacao` to fetch the exchange rate.

+### Running the Client

+1. In another terminal, run the client:

+    ```sh
+    cd client/
+    go run client.go
+    ```

+    The client will request the exchange rate from the server and save the result to a `cotacao.txt` file.

 ## Code Explanation